tasansal/tracelens/CONTRIBUTING.md

-# Contributing to SEG-Y Viewer
+# Contributing to TraceLens

-Thank you for your interest in contributing to SEG-Y Viewer!
+Thank you for your interest in contributing to TraceLens!
 This guide will help you get started with development and submission of contributions.

 ## Table of Contents